Story published on August 6, 2021

 Here’s another story with examples of AAHA declawing clinics.
 AAHA declawing animal hospitals

 It’s our opinion based on years of research that AAHA doesn’t want to lose the money they receive from their AAHA Accredited Declawing Animal Hospitals if they were to not allow declawing like they did for non-anesthesia dentals in 2013.
-After all, AAHA has a lot of BIG salaries to pay their top executives as you can see in this 2019 tax form.

 11) The ASPCA refers pet owners to AAHA accredited animal hospitals.
 The ASPCA doesn’t want declawing banned.
 Is AAHA paying the ASPCA for this referral service and to help keep declawing legal so that their AAHA Accredited Declawing hospitals can keep profiting from this inhumane, cruel, and mutilating amputation procedure?
 The ASPCA doesn’t support banning declawing.